L1nk404/Course-Notes-Hub/Assemblyx86/obisidian/Numbers.md

 So we can notice that the first element (1) was stored in the most right hand side, and the second element (2) was stored on the top left.
 Now look to the _v4\_int16_, notice that there is a 0x0 stored between 0x1 and 0x2.
 The reason for that is because our data is 32 bit, so the 0x0 is alocated for the 32 bits number.
 ##### SSE Registers
-Like the MME instruction, the SSE is a collection of  8 register, but instead of 64 bits, they have 128 bits size, named from **xmm0** to **xmm7**.
+Like the MMX instruction, the SSE is a collection of  8 register, but instead of 64 bits, they have 128-bits size, named from **xmm0** to **xmm7**.

 Each **SSE register** can hold:
 - **Sixteen 8-bit integers** (bytes), or